ufal/ParlaStats/documentation/ProgDoc.md

                 - `specific_query` - Path to the specific query JSON file (`str`)
         - **`run()`**
             - A main method of the Client.
-            - Iterates over all JSON files in the `QueryDir` directory and processes each query file one at a time.
+            - Iterate over all JSON files in the `QueryDir` directory and process each query file one at a time.
             - Then, based on the `interactive` flag, prints the table formed from the JSON response obtained from the server or offers the user the option of constructing the bar chart from the obtained results using the `__graph_results()` method.
             - Also capable of storing the results in text files if the `target_dir` is set.
 ## 4. Used external tools